Prescription Painkiller Addiction

 Signs Of Overdose

-Signs and symptoms of opioid painkillers overdose:
+Signs and symptoms of an overdose for opioid painkillers:

 - Very weak and flaccid body